rohanpadhye/JQF/README.md

 ### What is *semantic fuzzing* (Zest)?

-JQF supports the **[*Zest algorithm*](https://arxiv.org/abs/1812.00078), which uses code-coverage feedback to bias a QuickCheck-style generator** towards generating structured inputs that can reveal deep semantic bugs.
-Zest can also bias input generation towards inputs that are *semantically valid* (i.e., structured inputs that satisfy specific invariants), using JUnit's [`Assume`](https://junit.org/junit4/javadoc/4.12/org/junit/Assume.html) API.
-An assumption violation corresponds to semantic invalidity.
+JQF supports the **[*Zest algorithm*](https://arxiv.org/abs/1812.00078), which uses code-coverage and input-validity feedback to bias a QuickCheck-style generator** towards generating structured inputs that can reveal deep semantic bugs.
+JQF extracts code coverage using bytecode instrumentation, and input validity using JUnit's [`Assume`](https://junit.org/junit4/javadoc/4.12/org/junit/Assume.html) API.
+An input is valid if no assumptions are violated.

 ## Documentation